Examples of Animal Behavior Research

 Read more: Research aims of the ChickenStress project

 There is still a lot to learn about the behavioral and social patterns in sheep.
-The more we understand, the better we can improve the health and welfare of these livestock animals.
 At the Aberystwyth University in Wales, UK, researchers used TrackLab for tracking and detailed analysis of spatial behaviors in sheep.

 Parkinson’s disease is a neurodegenerative disorder that affects mobility in a life-changing way.
 Slow movement, shuffling of the feet, and difficulties initiating movement are all impairments we recognize as typical for this disease.